Copywriting for Amazon: Why Intent Matters

 However they choose to make their purchasing decision, make sure you’re writing in a methodical way.
 Most important and timely information goes first.
 Then leave the nitty-gritty details for lower down in your listing for those who are interested.

-You want sales?
+Want sales?
 Speak to your customer.
 Understand them.
 Get extra acquainted with their problems and how your product can change their lives.
 And most important – speak to them in their language.

 I love finding examples of copywriting gone wrong on Amazon.
 Like this one: